 This is the cheapest GoPro you can buy from the current range.
-It looks the same as the Hero 5 and 6, but it doesn't shoot in 4K: it's limited to 1080p or a strange, squashed version of 1440p.
+It's cheaper because it doesn't shoot in 4K: it's limited to 1080p or a strange, squashed version of 1440p.

 There are some other cut-down specs – it has a 10MP sensor instead of 12, has just 2.4GHz Wi-Fi, no ProTune mode and no support for external microphones.

 However, being a GoPro, the Hero 7 White is reliable and won't let you down.
 It’s also waterproof without a case, which will make it far more appealing to some people than one of the cheap clones, partly because that means you get better sound.
 It even has three microphones and automatically switches if one is picking up lots of wind noise.

 Handily, it works with GoPro's QuikStories app which does a fine job of editing your clips, and you can remotely control it from the GoPro app on your phone.